UtrechtUniversity/davrods/README.md

 ## Installation ##

-This section describes the installation steps for `davrods-4.2.1_1.4.0`.
+This section describes the installation steps for iRODS 4.2+ based Davrods releases.

-To view instructions for `davrods-4.1_1.3.0`, switch to the [`irods-4.1-libs`](https://github.com/UtrechtUniversity/davrods/tree/irods-4.1-libs) branch.
+To view instructions for iRODS 4.1-based Davrods releases, switch to the [`irods-4.1-libs`](https://github.com/UtrechtUniversity/davrods/tree/irods-4.1-libs) branch.